rakheshster/PowerShell-GraphEasyPIM/README.md

 Not using PowerShell Gallery?
 Download the source code from this 👇 repo, or get started with PowerShell Gallery following the instructions [here](https://learn.microsoft.com/en-gb/powershell/gallery/getting-started?view=powershellget-3.x).

-Tested primarily on Windows, macOS, and Linux with PowerShell 7.4.
+Tested on Windows, macOS, and Linux with PowerShell 7.4.
 It currently has the following cmdlets:

-- `Enable-PIMRole` - enable (activate) Entra ID PIM roles
+- `Enable-PIMRole` - enable (activate) Entra ID PIM roles.
+- `Enable-PIMGroup` - enable (activate) Entra ID PIM groups.
-- `Disable-PIMRole` - disable (deactivate) Entra ID PIM roles
+- `Disable-PIMRole` - disable (deactivate) Entra ID PIM roles.

 ## Pre-requisite modules
 This modules depends upon the following.